Jennifer Lopez Gets Sexy On Instagram As Drake Woos Rihanna Amid Grammy Shocker

 “Me and my chain are just here to collect the trophies for Work and Anti…howbowdah.”

 Rihanna was ignored in several Grammy Award categories, including losing for Record of the Year and Best Urban Contemporary Album.
-Instead of Rihanna winning for Work, her collaboration with Drake to which he referred in his Instagram caption, Adele took home Record of the Year for Hello.
+Instead of Rihanna winning for “Work,” her collaboration with Drake to which he referred in his Instagram caption, Adele took home Record of the Year for Hello.
 In addition, rather than Rihanna’s Anti, Beyoncé won Best Urban Contemporary Album for Lemonade.

-But as Drake made clear on Instagram, he feels that Rihanna got robbed of his rightful trophies, and he (joined by Ceelo) have plans to do something about those losses.
+But as Drake made it clear on Instagram, he feels that Rihanna got robbed of her rightful trophies, and he (joined by Ceelo) have plans to do something about those losses.
 The rapper’s Instagram post is seen as evidence of just how much he still cares for his former girlfriend.

 Me and my chain are just here to collect the trophies for Work and Anti…howbowdah